iiasa/testGAMS/README.md

 ```
 # Install the devtools package, if you have not done so already
 install.packages("devtools")
-# Install globiomvis development version from GitHub, it is not available on CRAN
+# Install testGAMS development version from GitHub, it is not available on CRAN
 devtools::install_github("iiasa/testGAMS")
 ```